NGI Zero

 Please note that this website only contains static information about NGI Zero.
 The primary sources for communication are the websites of the NGI Zero partners.
 This website serves as a signpost to direct you there.

 Much information can be found on the website of NLnet foundation, lead of the NGI Zero coalition, at: https://nlnet.nl/NGI0/.
-Here you'll find an up-to-date overview of NGI Zero grant programmes, the form to apply for funding, an overiew of available support services and much more.
+There you'll find an up-to-date overview of NGI Zero grant programmes, the form to apply for funding, an overiew of available support services and much more.

 Other communication channels

-You can talk to us on Mastodon and listen to the NGI Zero podcast where we talk to the people who are building the Next Generation Internet.
+Listen to the NGI Zero podcast where we talk to the people who are building the Next Generation Internet.

 NGI Zero coalition partners